 Aim

-The aim of this article is to evaluate the predictive accuracy of qSOFA on trauma patients in rural India, and if needed adjust the relative importance of its ingoing parameters.
+The aim of this project is to evaluate the predictive accuracy of qSOFA on trauma patients in rural India, and if needed adjust the relative importance of its ingoing parameters.
 A retrospective analysis of the data in the TITOC cohort was performed and the primary outcome of the study was admission to the ICU during hospitalization.

 Method